ilearnio/graphql-type/README.md

 Helps to create graphql types easily with validation of input or output (or both) values.

-In most cases you would want to performs bi-directional validation of data, so that invalid input value will result in an error response, whereas in case of invalid output it will still **always** return the value but will also let you know of the error.
+In most cases you would want to performs bi-directional validation of data, so that invalid input value will result in an error response, whereas in case of invalid output it will **always** return the value but will also let you know of the error.

 For bi-direction validation use function like `createStringType`.
 For uni-directional validation use `createStringInputType` or `createStringOutputType`.